martinrotter/rssguard/resources/docs/Documentation.md

 This is _fully-portable mode_.
 Check `About RSS Guard -> Resources` dialog to find more info on significant paths used.

 RSS Guard on Linux, Android or Mac OS automatically uses non-portable user data location, so that it is in line with [XDG](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) standard.

+You can use your base user data folder on some places in RSS Guard via special [placeholder](#data-placeholder).

 ## Downloading new messages
 Here is the rough workflow which is performed when you hit `Feeds & categories -> Update all items` or `Feeds & categories -> Update selected items`.
 At that point of time this happens: